msharmaa18/Artchives/README.md

-ARtCHIVES: Let the caricature begin
+ARtCHIVES: Let the caricature begin!

 Introducing ARtCHIVES, an innovative web development project that brings your images to life in a delightful and whimsical way.
 ARtCHIVES utilizes the power of machine learning and Python to transform any image provided by the user into a captivating cartoonized version.